superluminar-io/workshop/content/labs/resource-compliancy/_index.md

 ---
-title: "Example Workload"
+title: "Resource Compliancy"
 description: "Lab Description for SEO"
 chapter: true
 weight: 30
 ---

-# Example Workload
+# Resource Compliancy & Governance

 This lab covers a basic example workload (using an S3 bucket) in the AWS account created in [the previous lab](/05_labs/02_org_setup.html).
 Select the new AWS account in the **AWS Single Sign-On** portal.